charlestonsoftware/moneypress-cafepress/readme.txt

 * Place these file in the languages subdirectory.
 * If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
 * For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

+= What browsers are supported? =

+All major browsers should work, however Cyber Sprocket Labs only officially supports the current and prior releases of Internet Explorer, Firefox, Chrome, and Safari.

+= What Happened To The LE and Premium Edition =

+We have merged both products into one.
+MoneyPress : CafePress Edition now offers complete base functionality for free.
+Users can opt to purchase the Pro Pack add-on to get extra features like themes.

 == Screenshots ==